Traveling to PEI

 Parking in Charlottetown

 Parking facilities at MacQueen’s are limited and reserved for staff, tenants and retail customers.
 We’re unable to accommodate storing rental/shuttle/tour guest vehicles.
-If renting for just the day, you might consider the Queen Parkade (12 minute walk to MacQueen’s).
+If renting just for the day, you might consider the Queen Parkade (12 minute walk to MacQueen’s).
+A number of parking facilities exist in the city, but not all offer overnight parking.
+The Pownal or Fitzroy Parkades (18/15 minute walks to MacQueen’s) accept short term overnight parking for just $8.75+HST/day.

 A number of parking facilities exist in the city, but not all offer overnight parking.
 The Pownal or Fitzroy Parkades (18/15 minute walks to MacQueen’s) accept short term parking for just $8.75+HST/day.
 If booking a tour with MacQueen’s and wish to arrange overnight/multi-day parking services in advance, then once your final tour balance is paid your Pre-Trip Navigation Form will have an option to request the Parking Agreement & Credit Card Authorization forms (2 pdf files).
 The airport has a maximum weekly parking charge of $70.
 If you’re super fancy or concerned about security, consider Atlantis Motor Group.
 For RV’s, you might consider the WalMart parking lot.
 Apart from that, unless you’ve paid for secure parking services, then you should be prepared for any associated risk with alternative vehicle storage choices.
 Thanks for your cooperation and understanding.